polkadot-js/docs/docs/kusama/storage.md

 - **interface**: `api.query.electionProviderMultiPhase.snapshot`
 - **summary**:    Snapshot data of the round.

    This is created at the beginning of the signed phase and cleared upon calling `elect`.
+Note: This storage type must only be mutated through [`SnapshotWrapper`].

 ### snapshotMetadata(): `Option<PalletElectionProviderMultiPhaseSolutionOrSnapshotSize>`
 - **interface**: `api.query.electionProviderMultiPhase.snapshotMetadata`
 - **summary**:    The metadata of the [`RoundSnapshot`]

    Only exists when [`Snapshot`] is present.
+Note: This storage type must only be mutated through [`SnapshotWrapper`].

 ___